craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Classes/Custom Class - Psion.md

 ### WIS: 15
 By invoking Auto-Adjustment, you use Effort to control the process of healing within your own body.

 Expend and roll a Hit Die.
-You may either regain the value of the dice plus your Psionic Ability Modifier in Vitality or you may heal one Wound.
+You may either regain the value of the dice plus your Psionic Ability Modifier in Hit Points or you may heal one Wound.

 ## Auto-Adaptation
 ### FULL (2, CON)